 The Sobering Stats on the Student Loan Crisis

 - At this point, national student loan debt has way exceeded credit card debt—by over $800 billion!2

 - Student loan debt has seen almost 130% growth since the Great Recession and is the fastest-growing portion of total household debt in the U.S.3, 4

-- There are currently about 44 million student loan borrowers in this country.(4)
+- There are currently about 44 million student loan borrowers in this country.5

-- 65% of college seniors who graduated from nonprofit colleges in 2017 had student loan debt.(5)
+- Sixty-five percent of college seniors who graduated from nonprofit colleges in 2018 had student loan debt.6

-- We’re seeing an average of about $35,000 in student loan debt per student at the time of graduation.(6)
+- The average student loan debt is about $35,000 at the time of graduation.7

-- As of 2018, roughly 1 out of 10 people with student loans were late with (or completely missed) their payments.
+- As of 2019, almost 6% of people with student loans were over 90 days late on their payments.
 That’s the highest delinquency rate of all household debt—outranking auto loans, credit cards and mortgages!8

 Still breathing after reading those facts?
 Good.
 Because we’re not done breaking down just how crazy student loans really are.